VulcanJS/Vulcan/packages/vulcan-kadira/README.md

-Telescope Kadira package, used internally.
+Vulcan Kadira package, used internally.